Particular/docs.particular.net/nservicebus/vscode.md

 Most of the values can be considered boilerplate except for the `program` and `cwd` values which should be adjusted for each project:

-* `name`: Provides a name that appears for the project in VSCode's Debug dropdown.
+* `name`: Provides a name that appears for the project in VS Code's Debug dropdown.
 * `type`: The value `coreclr` identifies the plugin that should handle debugging responsibilities.
 * `request`: The value `launch` means a new process will be started, rather than attaching to an existing process.
 * `preLaunchTask`: Indicates a task label from the **tasks.json** file.
 In this case, it ensures the solution is compiled before trying to launch it.